Math

 Research

 My current research relates to graphons, which are a notion of infinite graphs.
-Because they are continuous objects, graphons are well-suited to framing graph problems with functional analysis, and in particular, non-local analysis.
-For example, my paper on graphon Ginzburg--Landau functionals uses Young measures and Gamma-convergence, which is a type of convergence that is used in the calculus of variations.
-My (forthcoming) paper on graphon reaction--diffusion equations uses techniques from numerical analysis and stochastic analysis.
+Because they are continuous objects, graphons are well-suited to framing graph problems with analysis, and in particular, calculus of variations and non-local analysis.

 CV